 2. Scope and application

-This UN GTR applies to vehicles using some type of mechanical braking, using a combination of dry friction materials and a mating brake disc or brake drum.
+This UN GTR applies to vehicles using some type of friction braking, using a combination of dry friction materials and a mating brake disc or brake drum.
+This UN GTR applies to vehicles using some form of friction braking in its service braking system or secondary braking system.

 This UN GTR applies to category 1-1 and category 2 vehicles with a fully laden mass below 3500 kg.
 The Contracting Parties shall make a decision about the applicability of this UN GTR to Small Volume Manufacturers for their jurisdiction.